Utsav3108/practice-fastapi-repo/README.md

     10. ratings

 - Users can search by movie name
-- User can search by year
-- filter by ott released, language, ratings
+- filter by year, ott released, language, ratings
 - Users can get details of movie.
 - Users will be able to search from the names star casts, list of movies should be returned.